 It also won for him the enmity of Abbas I — but then, that monarch wasn’t to duplicate the long reign of his uncle.
-He was murdered by palace intriguers in 1854, to be replaced by Muhammad Ali’s son, Mohamed Sa’id.
-Sa’id proved a rather weak-minded ruler, and quickly fell under the sway of an assertive French diplomat named Ferdinand de Lesseps, who convinced him , among other concessions, to let France build and operate the Suez Canal for 99 years under terms far more favorable to the French than the Egyptians.
+He was murdered by palace intriguers in 1854, and was succeeded by Muhammad Ali’s son, Mohamed Sa’id.
+Sa’id was a weak-minded man — doubtless the reason the intriguers had left him alive.
+He quickly fell under the sway of an assertive French diplomat named Ferdinand de Lesseps, who convinced him, among other concessions, to let France build the Suez Canal and operate it for 99 years under terms far more favorable to the French than the Egyptians.
 The much older de Lesseps was impressed with the verve Mariette had demonstrated at the Serapeum, and took him on as a sort of protégé.
-Meanwhile the selfsame Hero of the Serapeum, who could be the most genial of courtiers, had also cultivated a relationship with France’s latest emperor, Napoleon III.
-In 1858, his two august patrons set up a new “Antiquities Service” in Egypt with the official blessing of Sa’id, and placed him at its head as “Director of Antiquities.”
+Meanwhile the selfsame Hero of the Serapeum, who could be the most genial of courtiers when he wished to, had also cultivated a relationship with France’s latest emperor, Napoleon III.
+In 1858, Mariette’s two august patrons set up a new “Antiquities Service” in Egypt with the official blessing of Sa’id, and placed him at its head as “Director of Antiquities.”

-What with its convenient location right in the backyard of his Cairo headquarters, Mariette was as active on the Giza Plateau as anywhere in Egypt.
+Unsurprisingly given the Giza Plateau’s convenient location right in the backyard of his Cairo headquarters, Mariette was as active there as anywhere in Egypt.
 He opened countless more tombs there, sending many of the artifacts he found inside them streaming back to the Louvre.

 He also discovered and excavated an immense and shockingly well-preserved temple just to the southeast of the Sphinx.
 Hieroglyphic evidence inside connected it with Khafre; it thus became the second grand temple dedicated to that pharaoh to be found on the Giza Plateau, joining the one much closer to the Pyramid of Khafre itself which had been excavated by Belzoni among others.
 Inside what would become known as Khafre’s Valley Temple, Mariotte unearthed arguably the most impressive single object yet found on the Giza Plateau: an intact life-sized statue of the pharaoh seated on his throne, carved out of a single block of the rare stone known as anorthosite gneiss, the nearest deposits of which lay some 400 miles (650 kilometers) south of the plateau.
 The modern Egyptologist Mark Lehner names the uncovering of Khafre’s Valley Temple as Mariette’s second most significant single accomplishment among many, behind only his discovery of the Serapeum of Saqqara.

 The work at the Valley Temple shows Mariette at his best and his worst.
 His sense of haste could lead to what archaeologists of later times wouldn’t be able to label with any other appellation than sheer sloppiness.
-In forcing his way inside the temple, he did far more damage to it than he needed to, even within the considerable constraints of the technology of the 19th century.
+In forcing his way inside the temple, he did far more damage to it than he needed to, even given the technological constraints of the nineteenth century.
 And, even more frustratingly, he left behind no documentation of exactly what he did or how he initially found things inside.
 Countless archaeologists since have cursed him for this seemingly endemic carelessness — and the Valley Temple isn’t even the most egregious example of same.
 At other sites, his zeal to just get at things could lead him to employ methods almost as unsubtle as those of Caviglia, Belzoni, and Vyse; he wasn’t even above the occasional gunpowder blast.

 Amidst it all, knowledge of ancient Egypt continued to advance in leaps and bounds.
 Shortly before his death in 1881, Mariette produced an Outline of Egyptian History suitable for use in Cairo’s schools.
 It succinctly summarizes how far Egyptologists had come in understanding a civilization that had been a veritable blank slate one century before.

-Following a system developed by Egypt’s own historians in late antiquity, said civilization’s long history has now been divided into three great cultural flowerings, known as the Old, Middle, and New Kingdoms, separated by periods of decline and/or stagnation.
-The history has been further subdivided into 34 separate dynasties, with the names of many of the individual pharaohs that comprise them now known.
-Khufu, Khafre, and Menkaure, being early pharaohs, belong to the Old Kingdom’s 4th Dynasty; Khufu is theorized to have reigned from 3733 BC to 3700, Khafre from 3666 to 3633, Menkaure from 3633 to 3600.
+Following a system devised by Karl Richard Lepsius, said civilization’s long history has now been divided into three great cultural flowerings, known as the Old, Middle, and New Kingdoms, separated by periods of decline and stagnation.
+Following a system devised by Egypt’s own historian Manetho circa 300 BC, the history has been further subdivided into 31 separate dynasties, with the names of many of the individual pharaohs that comprise them now known.
+Khufu, Khafre, and Menkaure, being early pharaohs, belong to the Old Kingdom’s Fourth Dynasty; Khufu is theorized to have reigned from 3733 to 3700 BC, Khafre from 3666 to 3633, Menkaure from 3633 to 3600.
 Consigned to the realm of myth has been Herodotus’s notion that Khafre was the brother of Khufu, Menkaure Khufu’s son; now it’s believed that Khafre was the the son of Khufu, Menkaure Khafre’s son and Khufu’s grandson.
 Thanks to the deciphering of the Egyptian language, all of these pharaohs are now — or at least can now be — referred to by their Egyptian names rather than the old Hellenized appellations of Cheops, Chephren, and Mykerinos.
 And another pharaoh, an older brother of Khafre named Djedefre without a pyramid to call his own on the Giza Plateau, who went unmentioned by Herodotus but was chronicled by Egypt’s own historians, has been inserted between Khufu and Khafre in the dynastic timeline.
-While Mariette is still wrong in plenty of particulars — for example, later historians will find him to be fully 1000 years off in his dating of the 4th Dynasty and thus the Pyramids of Giza — Egyptology has come a long way indeed.
+Mariette is still wrong in plenty of particulars; most Egyptologists will come to believe by the mid-twentieth century that Khufu probably assumed the throne and began to built the first pyramid at Giza around 2550 BC, almost 1200 years after Mariette’s estimate.
+Still, Egyptology has come a long way indeed.

 For all that, though, that other current of Egyptian fascination, which persisted in seeing ancient Egypt in general and the monuments on the Giza Plateau in particular as a source of metaphysical enlightenment and mystic wisdom, was far from dying away even at the time Mariette wrote his manual.
 In fact, it too had entered a new phase, one which continues to shape attitudes toward Egypt to this day.